jackklassen/chip8python/README.md

 To use, `pip install -r requirements.txt`, then `python chip8py.py <your chip8 rom>.ch8`, replacing
 `<your chip8 rom>` with your chosen chip-8 rom.

 The keypad follows normal Chip-8 emulator conventions

+1	2	3	C
+4	5	6	D
+7	8	9	E
+A	0	B	F